paris-swc/advanced-numpy-lesson/00-intro.md

 array([3, 2, 6])
 ```

-To construct an array we can also use one of the built-in functions:
+To construct an array with pre-defined elements we can also use one of the built-in helper functions. `np.arange` works like Python built-in `range`, but it returns an array; `np.ones` and `np.zeros` returns arrays of 0s or 1s; `np.random.rand` creates an array of random number from an interval [0, 1]:

 ```
 >>> np.arange(5)